Public Safety and Accessibility are Our Priorities

 Contact firstname.lastname@example.org for any questions related to operating a patio or outdoor retail space on private property, including proposed structures.

 All heaters must be ULC- or CSA-certified.
 Solid-, gel- or liquid-fuel fire features are not permitted.
+That means you can't burn wood on your patio.

 All heaters intended for use inside a tent or shelter require City approval and may require additional permit(s).